Ivi Adamou: Personal life

 Adamou is the second child in her family; she has one older sister, Despina, and one younger, Cleopatra.
 She was born and raised in Ayia Napa, Cyprus.
 During her participation in The X Factor she had to travel back and forth from Cyprus to Greece.
 In 2011, she started studying sociology at Panteion University, in Athens where she moved permanently.
 In July 2015, four years later, she graduated and got her diploma at the Department of Sociology of Panteion.

 In 2011, when asked about her relationship status, Adamou said that she was not in any relationship despite the rumors that she was in relationship with Michalis Kouinelis from Stavento.
 Later, in one interview, she denied the rumours.
-In 2014, Kouinelis revealed that Adamou and him were in a relationship for about a year, and denied the rumours of a longer relationship.
+In 2014, Kouinelis revealed that Adamou and he were in a relationship for about a year, and denied the rumours of a longer relationship.
 The two lived together in Athens as Adamou had been studying there.
 It was reported in late-April 2014 that after Kouinelis met the parents of Adamou, the two would soon get married.
 In December 2017, it was announced by Adamou that she was expecting her first child.
 The same month Adamou moved with Kouinelis in his hometown Alexandroupolis.
 On 12 June 2018, she gave birth to her first child, a daughter named Anatoli-Nefeli.